Bill Gates, co-founder of Microsoft Corporation.

 - Bill Gates—Co-Founder of Microsoft

 The scouting program is something I would encourage any child to become involved in, and I would encourage any Boy Scout to aim for the rank of Eagle.
-The life lessons you’ll encounter on your journey will be invaluable.Opinions expressed here by Contributors are their own.
+The life lessons you’ll encounter on your journey will be invaluable.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.